maduoma/mlops-platform/FINAL_COMPLETION_REPORT.md

 ## ✅ **PROJECT STATUS: COMPLETE**

 The MLOps Platform Demo has been successfully **productionized and enhanced** to enterprise-grade standards.
-All objectives have been met and the platform is fully ready for technical interviews and production deployment.
+All objectives have been met and the platform is fully ready for production deployment.

 ---